Toward Culturally Aligned LLMs through Ontology-Guided Multi-Agent Reasoning: Proposed Framework

 \subsubsection{Topic-Aware Value Summary Generation}

 Large-scale surveys capture cultural values through diverse question types, varying response scales, and heterogeneous answer formats.
 Directly operating on raw survey answers risks conflating unrelated signals and amplifying noise.
-To address this issue, we generate structured value summaries aligned with a predefined taxonomy\footnote{Detailed taxonomy process and results are provided in Appendix~\ref{sec:ontology_details}.}.
+To address this issue, we generate structured value summaries aligned with a predefined ontology taxonomy\footnote{Taxonomy process and results are provided in Appendix~\ref{sec:ontology_details}.}.
 Each World Values Survey (WVS) respondent record is decomposed into (1) demographic attributes and (2) values-related responses.
-Given the fixed ontology class set $C=\{c_1,\dots,c_n\}$ with $|C|=n$, a Summarization Agent $G_{\text{sum}}$ generates a concise, category-specific synopsis of the respondent's stance within the semantic scope of each class in the taxonomy.
+Given the fixed ontology class set $C$ ($|C|=76$), which comprises 12 top-classes $c_1,\dots,c_{12}$ and their 64 sub-classes $c_{i,j}$\footnote{We write $c_i$ for the $i$-th top-class and $c_{i,j}$ for its $j$-th sub-class.
+The full taxonomy is detailed in Table~\ref{tab:value_taxonomy}.}, a Summarization Agent $G_{\text{sum}}$ generates a concise, category-specific synopsis of the respondent's stance within the semantic scope of each class in the taxonomy.
 The agent is instructed to summarize only information relevant to the given class.
 Formally, let $\mathcal{R}_i$ denote the raw response set for individual $i$.
-For each value class $c_j\in C$, we obtain a category-conditioned synopsis:
+For each class $c\in C$, we obtain a category-conditioned synopsis:

-Aggregating over all categories yields a structured value profile:
+Aggregating over all classes yields a structured value profile:

 Consequently, each individual is represented by a structured value profile that supports subsequent demographic grounding and persona simulation.